Icebox Slice & Bake Cookies (1 Dough, 5 Flavors)

 slice and bake icebox cookies on plate.

-They Are Known As Icebox Cookies
+They Are Also Known as Icebox Cookies

 They’re sometimes called “icebox cookies” for a reason: chilling the cookie dough logs is essential.
-Like pinwheel cookies (another slice-and-bake style cookie), the cookie dough is very buttery and, without time in the refrigerator, will bake into greasy puddles.
+Like pinwheel cookies (another slice-and-bake cookie), the cookie dough is very buttery and, without time in the refrigerator, will bake into greasy puddles.

 Think of the chill time as built-in convenience rather than delayed gratification—perfect for planning ahead.